Gameplex-Software/GSX-Dev-Tools/_temp/readme.md

 ---
 # How to use:
 Log -log stuff here
-*NOTE: MAKE SURE IF YOU'RE EXECUTING THIS USING BATCH, MAKE SURE TO USE 'START LOG -LOGSTUFFHERE'
+*NOTE: IF YOU'RE EXECUTING THIS USING BATCH, MAKE SURE TO USE 'START LOG -LOGSTUFFHERE'